+Adult education remains a challenge.
 While 22.9% of Columbus residents over the age of 25 have earned bachelor's degrees, 19.5% of residents live below the poverty level (U.S. Census Bureau).

-Through decades of work, ACE has developed programs to serve the evolving educational and career training needs of Columbus' diverse adult population.
+Fortunately, Adult & Community has developed programs to serve the evolving educational and career training needs of Columbus' diverse adult population.
 It is our vision to be a world-class model of public education that prepares members of our communities to reach their full potential.

-The Practical Nursing program, which has operated for nearly seven decades, provides graduates with the knowledge and documentation to pass the Ohio Board of Nursing National Council Licensure Examination-Practical Nursing to become a Licensed Practical Nurse in the state of Ohio.
+The full-time, daytime Practical Nursing program, which has operated for seven decades, provides graduates with the knowledge and documentation to pass the Ohio Board of Nursing National Council Licensure Examination (NCLEX).
+The part-time, evening Nurse Aide program, which consists of 64 hours of classroom instruction and 16 hours of clinical instruction, prepares students to take the Ohio State Tested Nurse Aide examination.
+Both programs are located at the ACE Main Campus.